mathisonian/benjamin/README.md

 this is young software and it will play around with your money. i take no responsibility for anything that happens. please use common sense, review all source code and make use of the simulation service before making real trades.

+### TODO

+* Currently all of the timestamps in Benjamin are UNIX-timestamps, which aren't very cool or nice to work with.
+The reason is that the bitcoin charts API operates using unix timestamps and this way we don't have to do a ton of conversion.
+I would like to hide this from the user at some point and allow more conventional time formats as input.

 ## license